Table of Contents[Hide][Show]

 You can tour the working distillery and gristmill.
-Avoid the long walk (2.7 miles) and catch the shuttle.
+Avoid the long walk (2.7 miles) and catch the shuttle, especially on a sultry summer day.
 You can even buy whiskey made on site.
-This tour is free.
+This guided tour is free.
 Other tours, including a boat ride on the Potomac, cost extra.

 The Mount Vernon food court has plenty of options, including lots of vegetarian and gluten free choices.
 The kitchen is nut and peanut free.
 The tavern has a formal dining room, with a children’s menu.
 It is not nut free.

-By the next day, Old Town was back to normal.
-But biking even just the 16 miles round trip from The District seemed foolhardy in the heat.
+We had planned to bike from Washington DC to Old Town, Alexandria, Virginia.
+But biking 16 miles round trip from The District seemed foolhardy in the oppressive heat.
 Definitely a good idea for cooler times.
 There is a mostly flat, protected bike path, the Mount Vernon Trail.

-We drove to Old Town and found plenty of street parking, both metered and non.
+We drove to Old Town instead and found plenty of street parking, both metered and non.

 On Saturdays, there is a huge farmer’s market, with live music and lots of samples.
 Get there early; by noon, every vendor disappears.

-Stroll historic King Street, with local shops and restaurants.
+Stroll historic King Street, with local boutiques and restaurants.
 The whole street is about a mile long.
 A free trolley is a great way to see the architecture from a different vantage point.

 There are cobblestone streets (leave the heels at home) and brick sidewalks.
 We walked through artists’ studios at the Torpedo Factory Art Center.
 The building actually was a torpedo factory.
 And a real torpedo is on display and can be touched.
 Different studios offer free art demonstrations on Saturdays.